100 Notable alumni of

 -

-Volodymyr Fedorovych Muntyan is a Soviet and Ukrainian midfielder of the 1960s and 1970s.
-Muntyan is considered to be one of the best and most talented players to ever represent Dynamo Kyiv and Soviet Union.
-He is also the only player apart from Oleg Blokhin (his teammate in the 1970s) who has won 7 Soviet championships.
+Volodymyr Fedorovych Muntyan was a Soviet and Ukrainian football midfielder of the 1960s and 1970s.
+Muntyan is considered to be one of the best and most talented players to represent Dynamo Kyiv and the Soviet Union.
+He was also the only player apart from Oleg Blokhin (his teammate in the 1970s) who has won seven Soviet championships.
 His brother Viktor Muntyan is also a former professional football player.

 -